 The two main trunks of languages that exist in Brazil are Macro-je and Tupi.
 The group of families in Tupi includes Monde, Guarani, and Tupi.
-The most languages spoken at that time is Tupi from the Guarani family.
+The language most spoken at that time is Tupi by the Guarani family.
 The tribes of Guarani and Tupi can communicate with other tribes easily.

 The languages of Tupi and Guarani families are also spoken in other South American countries like Venezuela, Peru, and Bolivia.
 Some isolated languages within the language trunks do not belong to any family.
 Satere and Mawe are the isolated languages in the Tupian trunk.

 They are spoken in the same tribe and are associated with the Guarana vine that came into being by harvesting the berries for consumption and is used as an energy drink.
 The isolated language in the Macro language includes Karaja, Je Bororo, and Je Trunk.
 Moreover, the other isolated languages are Guato and Ofaya.

 The Europeans that first arrived in Brazil learned to speak the old Tupi from the Guarani family.
 These people are Jesuit missionaries that learned the language so that they can spread their religious views among the tribes that follow their rituals and traditions.